Hey hey! Welcome to my little bit of Internet space

 My Blog was on Google Blogger since 2011, where I nearly reached half a million pageviews before Google’s algorithm change knocked out 80% of its organic search traffic.
 I decided since Google doesn’t want me there I will move me and my content to WordPress – and now I am here!

 I cover a wide range of topics and am not just restricted to vegetable gardening.
 I have a large collection of botanical prints of herbs, vegetables and fruits featured on my posts.
 I have posts/pages on keeping chickens, composting, propagation, pruning, attracting wildlife to the garden (beneficial insects), biological pest control, water conservation, sustainable practises, books read, the exhibitions & talks I attended, and when the opportunity arises I’ll introduce you to the world of Genetics and Molecular Science.

 Whisker Flowers blog and its contents are licensed under the Creative Commons Attribution-NonCommercial 3.0 Unported, CC BY-NC 3.0.
-This means that you are free to use, share and remix my work for free for non-commercial purposes given attribution (https://whiskerflowers.wordpress.com).
+This means that you are free to use, share and remix my photos and blog content for free for non-commercial purposes given attribution (https://whiskerflowers.wordpress.com).